RESOStandards/reso-certification-help/docs/provider-alignment.md

 Select All or Common to narrow the summary data.
 All includes every field and lookup, while Common displays only those shared across the selected providers.

-## Filters and Other Options
+## Filters
 The Provider Alignment Report can be narrowed to represent specific criteria with the options below.

-For example, an organization may want to view the alignment between two of their providers for only the RESO data elements of the Property Resource.
+For example, an organization may want to focus on aligning the RESO standard data elements for the Property Resource between its providers.
+The report can also help them pinpoint fields that are populated with data (availability) significantly more often in one provider or another (**[Anomalies](###Anomalies**)).

 ### Provider Selection